supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 7: Synapse Data Warehouse Experience
 1. Select **Fabric experience selector icon** (currently set to Data Science) on the bottom left of your screen.
 Fabric experience dialog opens.
 2. Select **Data Warehouse**.
-You will be navigated to **Data Warehouse Home page**.
+You will be navigated to the **Data Warehouse Home page**.
 Again, there are four sections.
 In the New section, notice the items:

     a. **Warehouse:** Used to create a Data Warehouse.